 At the end of the .2-mile southbound path (paved or gravel), you will reach the entrance to the winding boardwalk, which allows access to the wetlands area.

-Water from the Potomac River flows into Neabsco Creek and adjacent wetlands where tall grasses and freshwater marsh filter out sediment and nutrient pollutants.
+Water from the Potomac River flows into Neabsco Creek and adjacent wetlands where tall grasses and freshwater marsh filter pollution and sediment.

 This process creates a rich and prosperous natural habitat for migratory birds, like great blue herons, snowy egrets, red-winged blackbirds and wood ducks.

-Walk through the entrance gate, but before you do, make note of the first of many metal art prints along the path depicting wildlife, like eagles, beavers and box turtles.
+Walk through the entrance gate, but before you do, note the first of many metal art prints on the path depicting native wildlife, like eagles, beavers and box turtles.

 Take your time and revel in the views as you stroll the wooden boardwalk across the verdant wetlands.
 Well, the wetlands are verdant in late-spring and summer.